boringslav/redux-shopping-cart/Jira.md

+### Recommended time: 6 hours

+###### This is a task meant to show you good and bad practices.
+If you successfully finish the task in the specified time we can discuss them.
+The more questions you have the better.

+---

+### DONE Task: SC-102 Refactor Cart to functional component (will be merged before your PR)

+---

-###### Bug: SC-125 Failed purchase breaks app
+### Bug: SC-125 Failed purchase breaks app

-След провалено плащане не мога да купя нищо и трябва да рефрешна приложението.
+I cannot buy anything after payment fails.

+---

-###### Task: SC-142 Implement product count editable field
+### Task: SC-142 Implement product count editable field
-Искам след като си добавя продукт в количката да мога да въвеждам колко бройки искам от него, а Х бутонът да премахва продукта като цяло от количката. А искам и да има бутони с "+" и "-" около въвеждането на бройката.
+I want to be able to change the quantity of the added product, and the X button should remove the all quantities of it from the cart.
+Also, there have to be two buttons - "+" and "-" for incrementing and decrementing the quantity.

+---